 - Swelling around the joint

 Treatment for TMJ

 Sometimes, all it takes is behavior modification.
-For example, if someone is clinching their jaw a lot or grinding their teeth, stress-reduction techniques can help.
-A nighttime mouth guard can also provide some relief.
+For example, if someone is clenching their jaw a lot or grinding their teeth, stress-reduction techniques can help.
+A nighttime mouthguard can also provide some relief.

 Dr. Grewal is an expert in identifying and treating malocclusions (problems with the bite) and jaw/face alignment.
 X-rays are the first step to proper diagnosis and those are offered as part of our free consultation.